Are you struggling with deals stuck in limbo or leads slipping through the cracks?

 Each stage requires specific actions and strategies, ensuring that the team's efforts are as synchronized as the best-conducted orchestra.

-Lead statuses, on the other hand, are the spotlight focusing on the potential client's readiness to engage.
+Lead statuses are the spotlight, focusing on the potential client's readiness to engage.
 They reflect the lead's current state in the courtship of business, ranging from cold to hot, with varying degrees of interest and engagement.
 Common lead statuses include:

 - New: A fresh opportunity that's just entered your radar.